my system

 high quality (DIY) internal cabling and connectors

-proper grounding of audio equipment is a key factor for keeping all kind of noise and distortions
+Proper grounding of audio equipment is a key factor for keeping all kind of noise and distortions

 under control.
 Many people simply do not realize that the entire chain needs proper grounding in place.

-Make sure you figure out how to introduce proper grounding to avoid nasty and dirty groundloops.
+Make sure you figure out how to introduce proper grounding to avoid nasty and dirty ground loops.

-The Allo audio devices such as the Shanti or Nirvana are offering a great stargrounding point.
+The Allo audio devices such as the Shanti or Nirvana are offering a great star-grounding point.

-audio cables and wiring
+Audio cables and wiring

 (DIY) solid-core silver cables and wire